 Platforms like Yoast for WordPress allow your title tag and meta description to only appear on Google.
 Thus, you can have a title tag that reads “Springfield Car Accident Lawyer” in order to best optimize for SEO purposes but that exact wording won’t be in the body of your website’s content.
 Unfortunately, that wording is simply not enough to achieve SEO success.

 Google’s Opinion of Your Website is More Important Than Your Potential Clients

-The problem is that as Google’s algorithms evolve, more attention is directed towards the relevancy of your core content.
+The problem is that as Google’s algorithms evolve, more attention is directed toward the relevancy of your core content.
 Keyword stuffing is never a good idea, but avoiding your keywords in the website’s copy won’t do you any favors when it comes to your rankings.
 If you don’t tell Google what your site is about, it won’t tell its users to visit your law firm.
-In other words, only the websites that have discernible keyword phrases will rank highly.
+In other words, only websites with discernible keyword phrases will rank highly.

 As many SEO articles will tell you, appearing on page 2 or 3 on Google drastically reduces your chances of being found by potential clients.
 Thus, even the most informative or engaging content on your site will remain unread if search engines don’t place you on page 1.

 So, Where Do My Keywords Need to Go Within My Law Firm Marketing Content?

 Aside from your title tags, other critical locations for your keywords include the headings, alt tags, and body content.
 Alt tags are perhaps the most difficult to target as they are meant to describe what a photo within your content is portraying.
 Thus, it’s not generally considered ethical to show a car accident picture and then write the alt tag as “Car accident lawyer.”

 With that in mind, relying on keywords in the headings and body content is the only option to achieve SEO success.
 As such, the key to law firm marketing content is to use the keywords in a manner that makes sense and is as seamless as possible.